What does “iro” mean in Japanese?

 - iro – 色 (いろ) : a noun meaning ‘color’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

-Native speakers normally use this noun to refer to a particular light which something delivers to our eyes by means of the physical phenomenon – reflection.
-In addition, they sometimes use this as a metaphor for a character of someone or something.
+Japanese native speakers use this noun normally to refer to a color of something.
+In addition, they sometimes use this as a metaphor for a character or personality of someone.

-The definition and meaning are very simple and clear, I think.
+The definition and meaning of “iro” are very simple and clear, I think.
 Then, let me explain how to use this noun through the example sentences below.

 Example #1: how to say “color” in Japanese